Background

 FlowSOM run info file

 Within that folder, there is FlowSOM run info file which specifies the run info that is associated with this particular analysis and settings used for the run as references.
-This file contains essential attributes of the run including basic metadata such as which user executed the run, what settings were used, and URLs back to the setup page in Cytobank.
-This helps improve traceability of results packages that get downloaded off of Cytobank onto local file systems.
+This file contains essential attributes of the run including basic metadata such as which user executed the run, what settings were used, and URLs back to the setup page in the Cytobank platform.
+This helps improve traceability of results packages that get downloaded off of the Cytobank platform onto local file systems.

 Supporting_files